 Tewkesbury is the definition of a quintessentially British town in the Cotswolds.

 A medieval market town, Tewkesbury still boasts a traditional high street of independent shops and locally sourced food and drink – a town full of quaint character and charm.

 A Beautiful Riverside Town In Gloucestershire

-After a busy day exploring Tewkesbury, why not pay a visit to The Cotswold Gateway near Burford and see what award-winning Butcombe beers we have available, before you rest your head in one of our 20 boutique ensuite bedrooms.
+After your day out in Tewkesbury, pay a visit to The Bear Inn to see what award-winning Butcombe beers we have available, before choosing something from our delicious, seasonal food menus.

 The History Of Tewkesbury

 The architecture throughout Tewkesbury is eclectic and from a range of different time periods including medieval houses, Tudor buildings, Georgian shops and Victorian properties nestled together.